NEPAFENAC

-NEPAFENAC belongs to a group of medicines known as nonsteroidal anti-inflammatory drugs (NSAIDs), mainly suggested to relieve eye irritation, pain, and redness after a cataract eye surgery.
-This medicine is also indicated to reduce the risk of macular oedema, swelling in the back of the eye after cataract surgery in patients dealing with diabetes.
-Patients often experience redness, itchiness, inflammation, in their eyes for a week, and these symptoms will disappear after a few weeks.
-Macular oedema is an eye condition that can even cause permanent loss of vision and occurs when blood vessels present in the retina's light-sensitive part, the eye gets leaked.
+NEPAFENAC is used to relieve eye irritation, pain, and redness after a cataract eye surgery.
+This medicine is also indicated to reduce the risk of macular oedema and swelling in the back of the eye after cataract surgery in patients dealing with diabetes.

-NEPAFENAC consists of Nepafenac, which blocks the action of prostaglandin H synthase (cyclooxygenase), which is an enzyme required for prostaglandin.
-These prostaglandins are responsible for causing pain, redness, inflammation in the eyes, so blocking prostaglandins it provides relief in painful eye conditions.
+NEPAFENAC consists of Nepafenac, which blocks the action of prostaglandins that are responsible for causing pain, redness, and inflammation.
+Thereby, it provides relief in painful eye conditions.

-Use NEPAFENAC as prescribed.
-Your doctor will advise you on how many drops to instill based on your medical condition.
 Like all medications, NEPAFENAC may cause some undesirable effects; however, not everybody gets them.
-The most common side effects of using NEPAFENAC include blurred vision, vision change, reduced vision.
-These unpleasant side effects do not require medical attention and may go during the treatment as the body adjusts to the new medication.
+The most common side effects of using NEPAFENAC include blurred vision, vision change, and reduced vision.
+Most of these side effects do not require medical attention and may resolve over time.
+However, consult the doctor if the side effects persist or worsen.

-NEPAFENAC can not be used by the person who is allergic to it or has diabetes, arthritis, or a bleeding or blood-clotting disorder such as haemophilia and dry eye syndrome.
+Inform the doctor if you have diabetes, arthritis, or a bleeding or blood-clotting disorder such as haemophilia and dry eye syndrome.
 NEPAFENAC should not be used for more than 14 days after cataract surgery unless suggested by the doctor.
 You are recommended to remove the contact lenses before using NEPAFENAC and reinsert them after 15 minutes as it may change the colour of the lenses.
 You should avoid touching the eye dropper or placing it directly in the eye.
 Touching the dropper may contaminate the tip and infect the eye, leading to a serious eye problem.

 Uses of NEPAFENAC